sm2302-aug23/grp-matlab-sexy_primes/README.md

 ```

-## Plot Settings
+### Plot Settings

-The script creates four subplots, each displaying a cursive word's spline interpolation and data points:
+The code below creates four subplots, each displaying a cursive word's spline interpolation and data points:

 - 'fiz'
 - 'Ja'